SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 In this exercise, you're going to bring more data into the system and consolidate them with the Sales Orders.
 The classic way to ingest data is to **setup a connection with the data source** and afterwards to pull the data.
-In addition to that SAP Data Warehouse Cloud offers some more options, which covers different scenarios and needs, such as
+In addition to that SAP Data Warehouse Cloud offers some more options, which covers different scenarios and needs, such as:

 ### Pushing data to Open SQL Schema
 The _Pushing Data_ approach is similar to _Pulling data_ approach.
 The main difference is the trigger point, which initiates the data load process.